binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Lack of Segmentation

-Depending on your scenario, threat model and determine what the next lowest hanging fruit is, and harden or remove that attack surface, then keep working your way up the tree.
+Depending on your scenario and threat model, determine what the next lowest hanging fruit is, then you can harden or remove that attack surface, and continue working your way up the tree.

-If you can explain why you have tight egress rules, people will usually be accepting.
+If you can explain why you have tight egress rules, then people will usually be accepting.

-If you are constrained to use software that insists on changing what port it wants to communicate on, discuss this along with the perils of leaving large port spaces open with those mandating the tool.
+If you are constrained to using software that insists on changing what port it wants to communicate on, discuss this along with the perils of leaving large port spaces open with those mandating the tool.
 If you can not have the tool configured to communicate on a specific port and you do not get any traction with changing the tool, at least lock the outbound port space down to specific hosts and protocols.

 ### Lack of Visibility